GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/ApiClient/RotateObject.md

 # ApiClient.RotateObject method (3 of 4)

-Rotate an object defined by the HierarchyPath and rotated by the axis and angle, relative to the Space
+Rotate an object defined by the HierarchyPath and rotated by the axis and angle, relative to the Space.

 ```csharp
 public bool RotateObject(string hierarchyPath, Vector3 axis, float angle,